-The approach and care to each individual student is always fair and equal and is matched by the wonderful hospitality offered here in Ventnor.
-This is because at I.O.S “We know you have a choice”.
-The above statements can be verified by the numerous testimonials received by the company over the years.
+The approach and care to each individual student is always fair and equal and is matched by the wonderful hospitality offered here in Ventnor/Shanklin, because we at IOS, “We know you have a choice”.
+The above statements can be verified by the many testimonials received by the company over the years.

 This 3 day course is ideal for someone new to the subject or just wishing to brush up.
 The course will give both theoretical and practical insights to the fascinating art and subject of celestial navigation.
 For those people wishing to obtain the R.Y.A Ocean Yachtmaster theory qualification there is an optional 2 day add on to complete it.
 The village of Bonchurch is truly worth a visit to appreciate the quaint cottages, large imposing Victorian Mansions and the village pond.
 It is also renowned for its literary connections.
 Writers and poets such as Dickens, Stackpole and Swinburn all resided here for a time.
 Dickens once wrote about Bonchurch …”the prettiest place I ever saw in my life, at home or abroad”.
 This southern stretch of the island’s coastline has a tropical micro climate and is blessed with often wonderful star viewing skies due to the lack of light pollution in this area.
 The course is designed not only to be educational but also great fun.